 So, now that we have an extremely simplified description of the problem and a very comprehensive solution, how do we go about taking on the most difficult aspect, that being the implementation?
 It should be pointed out, regarding the concept of shutting down the fossil fuel industries, that most of those ineffectual ideas involve major decisions made by large corporations at the behest and eventual cooperation with various governments.
 Thankfully, that is not entirely the case with the Drawdown Project!

 The experts who created the Drawdown Project have put together a chart of 80 solutions which describe various methods of reining in the Climate Crisis.
-Here are the top 10 methods, ranked by maximized effectiveness:
+For example, here are the top ten SCENARIO 2 methods, ranked by maximized gigatons of Co2 reduction:

 As with this sample, many of the full 80 solutions need to be addressed at a local level by local citizens -- all around the world.
 This is a much more expedient process with a new embedded sense of international community being a welcome and necessary byproduct.
-Rather than standing by while we wait for some corporation or government to come up with some time wasting failure of a "solution," we can all get involved to accelerate the various recovery processes.
+Rather than standing by while we wait for some corporation or government to come up with another time wasting semi-failure of a "solution," we can all get locally involved to accelerate the various recovery processes.